Argentina vs. France: How to watch and stream what could be an epic World Cup final

 How to watch and stream Argentina vs. France

-In English: Fox29 and FoxSports.com (John Strong on play-by-play with analyst Stuart Holden, reporter Jenny Taft and referee expert Joe Machnik).
+In English: Fox and FoxSports.com (John Strong on play-by-play with analyst Stuart Holden, reporter Jenny Taft and referee expert Joe Machnik).

 Pregame coverage starts at 9 a.m.
 We'll see what happens with postgame coverage.
 Fox's NFL pregame is scheduled to start at noon, with World Cup studio coverage moving to FS1.
 But if there's a lot of stoppage time, extra time, or penalty kicks — or just if the trophy presentation takes a while — it's unclear what Fox will do.